yihui/yihui.org/content/en/2026-09-20-knitr-backlog.md

 ## By the numbers

-Over these four days of triage:
+Over these four days of backlog work:

 -   123 issues closed
 -   57 pull requests merged